 - Computers are allowed in classroom for taking notes or any activity related to the current class meeting.

 - Participation in paper review sessions itself will earn 50% credits for each review assignment.
-The quality of your presentation slides will be judged by the instructor and constitutes the other 50% credits.
+The quality of your presentation slides will be judged by the instructor and other students, and constitutes the other 50% credits.

-- Final term projects will be graded by the instructor and her senior graduate students based on the clarity and correctness of the project report and the comparison of final presentation of all teams.
+- Final term projects will be graded by an instructor, the teaching assistant, and senior graduate students in Prof. Bi’s lab based on the clarity and correctness of the project report and the comparison of final presentations of all teams.

 - We may need to use github to manage the final projects, so students are encouraged to get familiar with github.